allen-garvey/dithermark/README.md

 ## Other resources

-* Directions on how to other common tasks, such as creating a release build, setting up random images with Unsplash, and increasing the color count for color dithers can be found in the `docs` folder
+* Guides for other common tasks, such as: creating a release build, random images with Unsplash, and increasing the color count for color dithers can be found in the `docs` folder

 ## License